 How to set up and use the ECG app

-In order to use this feature, you must have an Apple Watch with the electrical heart sensor.
+You must have an Apple Watch with an electrical heart sensor to use this feature.
 As a reminder, this feature is available on Apple Watch Series 4 and above.

 To install the ECG app on your Apple Watch